 Any custom settings within the Facebook Webhooks section of your app will be overwritten when you connect your app to Gigya in the following section: Phase 2 -Configuring Facebook's Application Keys in Gigya's Website, as well as anytime you make changes within the Gigya Console.
 For this reason you can not use custom Webhooks settings within your connected Facebook app.

 When you configure your Facebook Provider Configuration in the Gigya Dashboard (below), the Webhooks settings in your Facebook app will be automatically configured (and overwritten if necessary) for integration with the Gigya Platform.

-Gigya automatically subscribes to the following fields: birthday, books, education, email, first_name, hometown, last_name, likes, link, locale, location, movies, music, name, relationship_status, religion, verified, timezone and work.
+Gigya automatically subscribes to the following fields: birthday, education, email, first_name, hometown, last_name, likes, location, music, name, religion and work.

 In order to submit an app for approval, you must have previously used your app with the permissions you are requesting.
 You can do this by using Test Users.
 To set up Test Users, go to the Roles tab of the Facebook Dashboard and select Test Users.

 You can create a test app for development that is a child of your live app, so that you can edit the configuration while leaving your current app live.
 To create a Test App, inside the Facebook Dashboard, select +Create Test App from the current app's Dashboard drop-down.

 For more information, see the Facebook documentation at https://developers.facebook.com/docs/apps/test-apps.